thejoshbird/Aus_Banking_Liquidity/README.md

 As such, the value of such analysis is limited until a more consistent source of truth is found.
 Additionally, there was only complete information for 8 ADI institutions, so more info is required.

+Formula used: (Short Term Money + Investment Securities)/Deposits ie. For every $1 of deposits, BankA has $2 of liquid assets

+This ratio could be improved with more sophisticated metrics, but given this was sort of a mini-project, I simply used the most available data.